Danielle MacInnes (CC-BY)

 Additionally, we have an incredible experts’ community who will be delivering specialised talks during the cohort calls and will be available for our project leads for expert consultations upon request.

-We welcome our 37 mentors, Aidan Budd, Andrew Stewart, Anelda van der Walt, Anita Bröllochs, Anjali Mazumder, Arielle Bennett, Bruno Eleres Soares, Caleb Kibet, Dave Clements, David Selassie Opoku, Delphine Lariviere, Hans-Rudolf Hotz, Holger Dinkel, Ivo Jimenez, Jez Cope, Katharina Lauer, Lena Karvovskaya, Lilian Juma, Lorena Pantano, Luis Pedro Coelho, Mallory Freeberg, Malvika Sharan, Maria Doyle, Markus Löning, Martina Vilas, Meag Doherty, Mesfin Diro, Naomi Penfold, Patricia Herterich, Piv Gopalasingam, Raniere Silva, Renato Alves, Samuel Guay, Sarah Gibson, Sonika Tyagi, Yo Yehudi, Yvan Le Bras, based in 15 countries (Australia, Brazil, Canada, China, Ethiopia, France, Germany, Ghana, Kenya, South Africa, Spain, Switzerland, The Netherlands, UK, USA).
+We welcome our 36 mentors, Aidan Budd, Andrew Stewart, Anelda van der Walt, Anita Bröllochs, Anjali Mazumder, Arielle Bennett, Bruno Soares, Caleb Kibet, Dave Clements, David Selassie Opoku, Delphine Lariviere, Hans-Rudolf Hotz, Holger Dinkel, Ivo Jimenez, Jez Cope, Katharina Lauer, Lena Karvovskaya, Lilian Juma, Lorena Pantano, Luis Pedro Coelho, Mallory Freeberg, Malvika Sharan, Markus Löning, Martina Vilas, Meag Doherty, Mesfin Diro, Naomi Penfold, Patricia Herterich, Piraveen Gopalasingam, Raniere Silva, Renato Alves, Samuel Guay, Sarah Gibson, Sonika Tyagi, Yo Yehudi, Yvan Le Bras, based in 16 countries (Australia, Brazil, Canada, China, Ethiopia, France, Germany, Ghana, Kenya, Mexico, Netherlands, South Africa, Spain, Switzerland, United Kingdom, United States).
 5 of them were participants and 13 mentors in the previous cohort (OLS-1).
 They will be supported by 65 experts.

 We are extremely grateful to them for their support and contributions to OLS and their impactful work in other open communities.
 They are committed to supporting their mentees in this program to help create a more open and fair-research, knowledge-sharing and inclusive culture within life science and beyond.